Search Knowledge Base by Keyword

 This article will cover the various Point Cloud Display options available in EdgeWise.
 Access point cloud display options by right-clicking your point database model in the model selection pane and click Model Display.
 Alternatively, select your point database in the model selection pane, navigate to the Points tab in the ribbon, and click Model Display.

-There are two options for the sizing of points within a point database: auto-sizing or fixed size.
+There are two options for the sizing of points within a point database: auto-sizing and fixed size.
 If you check the auto-sizing option then the points will be dynamically sized based on their distance from the camera.
 Near points and far points will both be larger; mid-range points will be smaller.
 This type of sizing allows EdgeWise to make points farther in the distance appear to be denser that they actually are, thus making a more intuitive rendering.
 This mode tends to be most desirable when working within the point cloud.

 On the other hand, if you uncheck the auto-sizing checkbox, then all points will be the same size regardless of how far away they are from the camera.
 This mode tends to be more desirable when working at the extents of the point database.

-Point Coloring There are four options when it comes to coloring points within a point database: Single Color, False Color, Original Color, and Stretched Color.
+There are four options when it comes to coloring points within a point database: Single Color, False Color, Original Color, and Stretched Color.

 Single Color sets all points to a single color.